 That lust for gold is inborn.
 When I was four or five, I can distinctly remember having two goals, both of which I assumed I would certainly achieve.
 The first was to be Pope.
 Although this seems like a religious goal, in fact it reflects poorly on me, because my aim was not spiritual leadership, but power.
 In my nature I wanted to be the most powerful person of whom I was aware—and that was the Pope.
 If Napoleon had been alive when I was a child, I would probably have wanted to be him.
 (Jimmy Carter was alive, and in power, but he was not the man to inspire a budding megalomaniac.)
 My second goal, the one we are discussing today, was to be rich.
 Since my family was very not rich, the only route I ever considered was earning money through business.
 And I have achieved my goal, by any reasonable measure.

 Well, actually, I considered one alternate path.
 When I told my mother my plan was to marry a rich woman, she replied that was fine, but I should remember, that a man who marries a rich woman is not a rich man, he is merely the husband of a rich woman.
 (I am not sure if that is original with my mother.
-It sounds like Oscar Wilde, but I have not run across the phrase anywhere else, and the Internet does not come up with it, in a quick search.)
-Sill, I once asked the clerk at Tiffany if she knew any heiresses (before Tiffany started focusing on selling to the great unwashed).
+It sounds like Oscar Wilde, but I have not run across the phrase anywhere else, and the internet does not come up with it, in a quick search.)
+Still, I once asked the clerk at Tiffany if she knew any heiresses (before Tiffany started focusing on selling to the great unwashed).
 She demurred, probably thinking I was a creep, so I gave up.
 Thus, business it had to be, or nothing, after first spending some years as a lawyer.

 What does any of this have to do with Rise and Grind?
 Quite a bit, actually.
 The book has one basic point, and it is same one that I have often made myself about what is necessary, before and above all else, to succeed in business.
 Listen closely.
 To be a winner, you must do two things, which, as of five seconds ago, I call the Golden Dyad.
 You have to work hard, and you have to get done everything that has to be done.
-I can here you choke with rage, and say that is obvious, and I am wasting your time.
+I can hear you choke with rage, and say that is obvious, and I am wasting your time.
 Ah, but I will tell you why you are wrong.

 The empirical reality is that at least ninety-five percent of people can’t do both of those things, and usually can’t even do one.
 This is partially because many people are lazy, but much more so because working hard is not just doing hard work.
 Rather, it consists of two elements.
 One is obvious.
 That is aggregate time spent actually working, and no, there are no shortcuts.
 But the second element is not obvious; it is what I call the “racetrack,” what John calls “the ideas running through your head.”
 Those are all the innumerable thoughts that are relevant to success in business, from to-do items to customers to bills to bookkeeping to taking the trash out to strategy, chasing each other around in a circle in your head, twenty-four hours a day.
 Your business must consume your mind, morning, noon, and night, and no, you cannot break this up or delegate it.
 Most people simply cannot do this.
 They lack the ability, or the will, to so focus.
 Actually it’s more than willed focus; it’s focusing so hard that it becomes the backdrop of existence, like breathing, not a matter of choice.
 Most people have to, or want to, spend time thinking about other things, like what’s for dinner or what’s on Netflix.
 Not someone who wants to be a successful entrepreneur.